 - Caine2: [+27 WJP]

 - Gun Mage Captain Adept: [Free] (4 pts)

 - Lieutenant Bastian Falk: [3 pts]

 - Arcane Tempest Rifleman: [3 pts]

 For more Brawlmachine list ideas, see Category: Brawl List

 Casters - The Most Wanted

 He actually forgoes most of the Gun Mage stuff in the theme and opts for a repositioning, countermeasure-d polarity field with Centurions.
-Strangeways then hands out magical damage, so you got yourself a 6 point damage swing among Falk, Ragman and Aiyana.
+Strangeways then hands out magical damage, so you got yourself a 4 point damage swing with Falk and Ragman.
 He typically likes the solos and Black 13th for their ability to ignore stealth and easily apply his feat.

 Siege offers multiple tools that iron out their weaknesses.
 Foxhole is superb for your squishy infantry to hang out in, his feat really ups their damage and becomes outright frightening with Pistoleer shots and Tempest Blazer can really exploit the possibilities of the Breach feat with their Brutal Damage shots.
 If you add in Fire for Effect from Caine0 on his units or for his Ground pounder and you got a list with crazy damage potential.
 Additionally you can upkeep Explosivo on a jack so it gains the damage buff from Falk.